 “Physicians don’t say, ‘Eat your leafy green vegetables because they will eventually enhance your mood.’
 People need to understand the meaning of eating a colorful salad.”

 Another reason people don’t go for nourishing foods to improve mood is they “don’t necessarily consume for health,” said Mila Rechcigl, a trained biochemist, nutritionist, and cancer researcher, writer, and editor.

-Eating fish provides more omega-3 fatty acids in your meals that your body needs.
+Eating fish provides more omega-3 fatty acids in your meals than your body needs.
 Researchers have reported that omega-3 polyunsaturated fatty acids may be mood stabilizers, recreating a role in cognitive well-being.
 These are found in fish and some plant foods too.

 A current study discovered that fish consumption was related to sounder mental health (as noted by the participants) — even after the researchers permitted other factors that could impact the results.

-Among new mommies, another study saw that lower levels of fish intake, along with lower levels of DHA (the omega-3 fatty acid found in fish) inbreastmilk, tended to be related to higher rates of postpartum anxiety.
+Among new mommies, another study saw that lower levels of fish intake, along with lower levels of DHA (the omega-3 fatty acid found in fish) in breast milk, tended to be related to higher rates of postpartum anxiety.